BJ’s Restaurants Inc. (BJRI) will benefit from these strategies

 Are institutional investors increasing their holdings in BJRI shares?

 The recent increase in stakes in BJRI appears to be a result of several institutional investors and hedge funds increasing their positions.
-The company now owns 3,859,783 shares of the stock, with a value of $121.85 million, following the purchase of 3,859,783 additional shares during the last quarter.
-BlackRock Fund Advisors made another increased to its shares in BJRI during the first quarter, upping its stake by 1.13%.
-During the last quarter, the company dropped down 41,641 additional shares for a total stake of worth $117.58 million, bringing number of shares owned by the company to 3,724,495.
+BlackRock Fund Advisors’s position in BJRI has increased by 4.37% in the first quarter.
+The company now owns 3,843,918 shares of the stock, with a value of $121.35 million, following the purchase of 161,064 additional shares during the last quarter.
+T. Rowe Price Investment Manageme made another decreased to its shares in BJRI during the first quarter, downing its stake by -0.72%.
+During the last quarter, the company dropped down -27,692 additional shares for a total stake of worth $120.98 million, bringing number of shares owned by the company to 3,832,091.

 During the first quarter, The Vanguard Group, Inc. subtracted a -4,024 position in BJRI.
 Dimensional Fund Advisors LP purchased an additional 30595.0 shares in the last quarter, increasing its holdings by 2.93%, now holding 1.07 million shares worth $33.91 million.
-At the end of the first quarter, Neuberger Berman Investment Advis increased its BJRI holdings by 6.83% and now holds 0.92 million BJRI shares valued at $28.99 million with the added 58723.0 shares during the period.
+At the end of the first quarter, Neuberger Berman Investment Advis decreased its BJRI holdings by -1.84% and now holds 0.9 million BJRI shares valued at $28.46 million with the lessened 16900.0 shares during the period.
+BJRI shares are owned by institutional investors to the tune of 97.53% at present.

 Leave a Reply